pebakery/pebakery-docs/Commands/Control/Return.md

 ### Example 2

-Stop processing the current section and return, setting the value of `#r` to `%var%`.
+Stop processing the current section and return, setting the value of `%^RET%` to `%var%`.

 ```pebakery
 Set,%var%,2